-3. The Group has elected new tax rate as introduced by the Taxation Laws (Amendment) Ordinance, 2019.
-Accordingly, current quarter tax charge incorporates the impact of new tax rate on the profits for the period ended September 30, 2019.
-Further, the Group has remeasured its deferred tax assets / liabilities basis the new tax rate and taken the net benefit to statement of profit and loss in the current quarter of Rs 706 mn.
-However in reference of Joint Venture Company rate change impact of Rs 856 mn on deferred tax created on transition to Ind AS 116 has been utilized from general reserves created out of scheme of merger as approved by the Hon'ble High Court of Delhi.
+I. In Sep'2019, the Group had elected new tax rate as introduced by the Taxation Laws (Amendment) Ordinance, 2019.
+Accordingly, Sep'2019 quarter tax charge incorporates the impact of new tax rate on the profits for the period ended Sep 30, 2019.
+Further, the Group had remeasured its deferred tax assets / liabilities basis the new tax rate and taken the net benefit to statement of profit and loss of Rs 706 Mn in Sep2019 quarter.